MManoah/NQueens-OptimalPathAlg/README.md

 # NQueens-OptimalPathAlg

-Finds the solution to a N-Queens problem using either Uniform-Cost search or A* search.
+Finds a solution to a N-Queens problem using either Uniform-Cost search or A* search.

 Each column in the list will represent columns on a chessboard while the numbers in each column will represent the row of the queen location in that column.